open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 The developer can define any localisation or configuration directive in the `ResourceGraphDefinition`.
 The operator only has to deploy an instance of the CRD that is created by the `ResourceGraphDefinition` and pass values to its scheme if necessary.

-The following diagram shows a complete end-to-end flow:

 ![ocm-controller-deployer-bootstrap](../assets/ocm-controller-deployer-bootstrap.svg)